arty-arty/thefairrandomizer/README.md

 }
 ```

-So, here the smart signaure parses the note like that:
+So, here the smart signature parses the note like that:

 ```python
     futureBlockId = JsonRef.as_uint64(